2022–23 North American winter: Mid-March nor’easter

-Early April blizzard
+Early April blizzard & Canada ice storm

 A major blizzard struck the Great Plains in early April 2023.
 In preparation for the storm, blizzard warnings were issued for over 800 mi, from Wyoming to Minnesota.
 The snowstorm in Casper, Wyoming resulted in them setting both a one-day and two day record for snowfall, at 26.7 in and 37.4 in.
 Atlantic City, Wyoming recorded 48.8 in.
 Kenora, Ontario recorded 27.2 cm of snow.
 As a result of the storm, parts of Interstate 29, Interstate 90 and Interstate 94 was closed due to the storm, and both Fargo and Grand Forks, North Dakota had record deep snowpack for so late in the spring.
 Two people were killed in the winter storm due to a car crash on icy roads in Ward County, North Dakota.
 Blowing snow in southern Manitoba resulted in several highways shutting down as well.
 Mount Rushmore and Badlands National Park closed due to the snow.
 In addition, Salt Lake City set a record cold high after the storm, at only 33 F. As a result of the snow, as well as forecasted high temperatures of 34 F, the Minnesota Twins postponed their home opener by a day.
 Further east, a severe ice storm struck Quebec, resulting in a fatality in Montreal and over a million customers losing power.
 In addition to winter weather impacts, the system also spawned a severe weather and tornado outbreak that affected the Midwestern United States, Mississippi Valley, and Great Lakes.
 A total of 27 tornadoes were confirmed along with five fatalities.